 Not providing clear instructions to guests prior to the event on how to access the platform, how to self-troubleshoot if things are not going as expected, and a direct contact they can reach out to should they not be able to resolve their issues on their own.

 We’re not saying you need to have every interaction with a prospect, customer, or partner in the metaverse.
 If there is a $10m on the line and you have the opportunity to go meet them in person, do it.
 If it’s the routine daily catch up with an existing client, by all means, do it over Teams or Zoom, if it’s not broke why change it?
 You should use Mixed Reality when you want to make an impression and get the excitement going.

-Are you a B2B marketer looking to take your first steps into the metaverse?
+Are you a B2B marketer looking to take your first steps into Immersive Marketing?

 If so you can either book a time to speak to the team directly here or if you would like to experience the platform for yourself you can get access by requesting 'get access' on the Mixed Reality Rooms website.

-Mixed Reality Rooms brings B2B companies closer to their target accounts, customers, and partners with stand-out marketing metaverse experiences.
+Mixed Reality Rooms brings B2B companies closer to their target accounts, customers, and partners with stand-out Immersive Marketing experiences.
 Reach out today if you'd like to talk to one of our team about the benefits of leveraging Mixed Reality in your customer, partner and product marketing.